CLAY-JYB/COMP3021-2023Spring-PA2/PA2_solution/specifications.md

 ## Resource

 There are three kinds of resources in Mini-Mendeley, namely `Comment`, `Paper`, and `Tag`.
-To convienence your implementation, we have provide the complete implementation of the three classes.
+We have provide the complete implementation of the three classes.
 For more detailed explanation of the fields and methods, you can refer to the class files under the directory `src/main/java/hk.ust.comp3021/resource`.